Imagine your kid misplacing the charger for his/her motorized car?

 The good news is that car batteries are within this range- they output a 10-15A charge (most cannot exceed 14.6 volts even when the engine is running).

-Identify the positive and negative connections: Also ensure that you can tell the + and – on the battery.
+Identify the positive and negative connections: Also ensure that you can tell the + and – on either the 12v power wheel battery or 6v power wheel battery.
 That’s pretty obvious, isn’t it?

 With the above confirmed, just hook the improvised connectors up to the battery posts and see how it goes.